-The COVID-19 pandemic has changed many aspects of life around the world, the most striking for IT teams being the abrupt shift to remote work to help keep their employees safe and avoid infection.
+The COVID-19 pandemic changed many aspects of life around the world as was a driving force for change and innovation.
+Most striking for IT teams was the abrupt shift to enable remote work across organizations of all sizes, in many cases overnight.

 As the sudden influx of users came in, Microsoft has struggled at times to keep up with the demand, even causing an outage on 3/16.
 Outages such as this one prove that while your data you may think data is inherently safe in the cloud, it’s certainly not as foolproof as many people may think.